abhishekp2917/git_cmd_cheatsheet/beginner/2_basic_git_cmd.md

 git commit
 ```

-### Below commands will commit all the files present in staging index as well as working directory
+### Below commands will commit all the files present in staging index as well as working directory but not untracked files.

 These commands are for giving single-line message in git bash itself